 In accordance with ASC 350-40, "Internal-Use Software," we capitalize purchase and implementation costs of internal use software.
 Once an application has reached development stage, internal and external costs, if direct and incremental, are capitalized until the software is substantially complete and ready for its intended use.
-Capitalization ceases upon complete of all substantial testing.
+Capitalization ceases upon completion of all substantial testing.
 We also capitalize costs related to specific upgrades and enhancements when it is probable that the expenditure will result in additional functionality.
-No such costs were capitalized during the periods presented in this report.
+Such costs in the amount of \$29,397 were capitalized during the first quarter 2022.
+No such costs were capitalized during the first quarter 2021.
+Such capitalized costs are stated at cost less accumulated amortization.
+Amortization is computed over the estimated useful lives of the related assets on a straight-line basis, which is three years.
+At March 31, 2022 and December 31, 2020, our condensed consolidated balance sheets included \$4,509 and \$38,305, respectively, in other long-term assets.

-For the three months ended March 31, 2021 and 2020, our expensed software development costs were \$102,195 and \$87,895, respectively.
+For the three months ended March 31, 2022 and 2021, our expensed software development costs were \$2,751 and \$102,195, respectively.